'Stay away from deep-fried Mars Bars,' Murray tells Federer

 Speaking in east London at the launch of "Andy Murray Live 2017," the Olympic champion said it would be "incredible" for tennis fans in Scotland to watch Federer, 35, play at the SSE Hydro on November 7.

 "All of us involved in this event are very, very lucky that he's agreed to do it.
-I'm really looking forward to it," added the 29-year-old, who first staged "Andy Murray Live" last year.
+I'm really looking forward to it," added the 29-year-old, whose first "Andy Murray Live" last year raised over £300,000 ($375,000) for charity.

 "He's just really popular everywhere.
 He said a few years ago that he wants to try to go to places where he's not been so that all his fans can watch him."